 Group Leaders, print this form to fill out or pass around at Pod meetings.
 When you’re ready, submit the report electronically to PPC (using the form listed in the “Reporting” section below).

-Please use the Restaurant Campaign Reporting Form to report on healthy meals that have been added to restaurant menus – including electronic menus, special inserts/cards, specials boards, and traditional menus.
-Note: This form may be used to report on menu changes at more than one restaurant.
+Please use the Restaurant Campaign Certificate Application and Reporting Form to apply for a PlantPure Communities Restaurant Certificate, or to report on healthy meals that have been added to restaurant menus – including electronic menus, special inserts/cards, specials boards, and traditional menus.
+For details about the Certificate, please review the Action Sheet: Restaurant Certificate listed above.

 The HappyCow website and app is a worldwide guide to vegan-friendly restaurants and health food stores.